What happens on settlement day for the buyer?

 Who’s involved?

-Consumer Affairs Victoria says, that “you are entitled to inspect the property at any reasonable time during the week before settlement.”
-So, you’ll also need to be in touch with the estate agent to arrange the final inspection, which is to check the property is still in the same condition it was on the day of the sale.
+Consumer Affairs Victoria says, that “you are entitled to inspect the property at any reasonable time during the week before settlement".
+So, you’ll also need to be in touch with the estate agent to arrange the final inspection, which is to check that the property is still in the same condition it was on the day of the sale.
 The estate agent is also the one who hands over the keys.

 If you’re buying a brand-new home, you may want to get a building inspector to conduct a final inspection to make sure all Australian Building Codes have been met.
 Consumer Affairs Victoria advises to "use an inspection service with full professional indemnity insurance.
-This will protect you if the inspection misses a problem that must be fixed."
+This will protect you if the inspection misses a problem that must be fixed".

 What’s happens financially?